CryptoDinh/botasaurus/docs/docs/google-maps-scraping-tutorial.md

 ## 🎉 What's Next?

 Congrats!
-You've built a powerful Google Maps scraper and mastered Botasaurus.
+You've built a powerful Google Maps scraper and mastered flute.
 Now, it's time to unleash your bot-building skills in the real world!